 The significant rise in seaborne metallurgical coal price that began in mid-second quarter lasted far into the second half of the year, as the global supply-demand balance tightened and a trade tension between Australia and China erupted.

 The impact of regional COVID-19 lockdowns, which resulted in steel output restrictions, and China's expiration of import quotas earlier in the year put a lot of pressure on the marketplace until late August, as Vale, a major Brazilian miner, noted.
-Prices then increased further, reaching 139 USD/MT by the end of September 2021.
+Coking coal prices then increased further, reaching 139 USD/MT by the end of September 2021.
 Numerous nations in LATAM began relaxing lockout restrictions, increasing the demand as steel output steadily increased.

-Spot coking coal (CC) prices increased in the first quarter of 2020.
+Spot coking coal prices increased in the first quarter of 2020.
 This happened because the epidemic limited China's coal production, and Mongolia's decision to close its border with China increased China's imports.
 Due to the collapse of global steel production outside of China as a result of pandemic confinement, the cost plummeted to approximately 110 USD/MT in April 2020.
-The prices surged at the end of the third quarter as demand from steelmakers beyond the Chinese borders increased production.
+Coking coal prices surged at the end of the third quarter as demand from steelmakers beyond the Chinese borders increased production.
 Intense rainfall in Queensland also encouraged higher prices, but Australian coal's troubles at Chinese customs drove prices down.

 Mining costs grew as a result of heightened safety and social distancing measures in response to the epidemic, while coal prices stayed low.
 Among other considerations, this resulted in a major proportion of the world's coal mines being unable to stay profitable in 2020, with coking coal having superior economics over thermal coal.
 By the end of June, Europe constituted about 18% of Australia's spot export volume across a range of grades, comprising premium hard CC, hard CC, pulverised coal injection (PCI), and semi soft coal, up from 5% in 2020.
 Jastrzbska Spólka Wglowa (JSW), the largest European producer of the product, declared force majeure.
-Prices remained low in the second quarter, but stayed stable compared to the first, as the COVID-19 outbreak halted mining operations in Poland.
+Coking coal prices remained low in the second quarter, but stayed stable compared to the first, as the COVID-19 outbreak halted mining operations in Poland.

 Reduced fuel prices reduced operational expenses in the coal mining industry, particularly for operators of opencast mines that are dependent on diesel trucks and other equipment.
 Low fuel costs benefited countries with a heavy reliance on opencast mining in particular.
 While average fuel expenses decreased in 2019 as a consequence of reduced diesel prices, these impacts were exacerbated in 2020 as a result of the pandemic and the following significant collapse in diesel prices, leading to additional drops in overall fuel costs.
 Reduced total fuel costs translated into a lower share of overall mining supply costs in the majority of countries.
-After prices stabilised in early 2020, Covid-related demand curtailment pushed prices lower.
+After prices stabilised in early 2020, Covid-related demand curtailment pushed coking coal prices lower.
 Additionally, strikes in the US harmed trade.

 In 2020, as a result of the global economic crisis caused by the Covid-19 epidemic, the leading coal exporting countries' currencies fell against the USD.
 South America's emerging markets had been particularly hard hit.
 In the instance of Colombia, this was primarily owing to the country's reliance on the price of oil.
 For the third quarter, spot demand in the Atlantic was primarily limited to Brazilian mills, and despite stronger stockpiles at mines, certain suppliers were still willing to discount.
 Latin America's raw steel production increased by 8% in May compared to April, primarily due to Brazil, where consumption and production increased from a low starting in April.